stakater/template-operator-docs/content/kubernetes-resources/how-to-guides/distributing-secrets-using-sealed-secret-template.md

   sync: true
 ```

-MTO will now deploy the Sealed Secrets mentioned in `Template` to namespaces which have the mentioned label.
+Template Operator will now deploy the Sealed Secrets mentioned in `Template` to namespaces which have the mentioned label.
 The rest of the work to deploy secret from a Sealed Secret has to be done by Sealed Secrets Controller.